waypointnda/waypoint/nda.md

 Except as described in [Former Personnel](#former-personnel) or [General Solicitation](#general-solicitation), until one year after the date this agreement terminates, neither party shall solicit to hire or actually hire any of the following without the prior, signed, written consent of the other party:

-- any executive employed by a _Target_; or
+- any executive employed by the other party or its _Affiliate_; or

-- any other employee or contractor of a _Target_ who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.
+- any other employee or contractor of the other party of its _Affiliate_ who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.

 ### Former Personnel

-A party may solicit or hire _Target_ personnel after their working relationships with the other party or its _Affiliate_ terminate.
+A party may solicit or hire personnel after their working relationships with the other party or its _Affiliate_ terminate.

 ### General Solicitation